-4 steps to make your company carbon-neutral
+4 steps to make your company carbon neutral

 First, a company needs to measure its total greenhouse gas emissions.
 For a company that doesn’t make physical products, such as a branding studio or a law firm, the largest part of its carbon footprint might be energy use in its offices or employee’s plane travel.
 For a company that manufactures products, most emissions will likely be so-called “Scope 3” emissions outside the company’s direct control, including the emissions from its supply chain and from customers using its products.
 That total picture is critical, Dering says.

-Companies that want to understand their total footprint in detail can work with consultants that even travel to visit factories to look at energy bills; Peak Design initially worked with 3Degrees, a “footprinting” company that charges a hefty fee for the work.
-But the new nonprofit is working with a lifecycle analysis expert to build a software tool that uses secondary data, so brands can calculate emissions themselves.
+Companies that want to understand their total footprint in detail can work with consultants who even travel to visit factories to look at energy bills; Peak Design initially worked with 3Degrees, a “footprinting” company that charges a hefty fee for the work.
+But the new nonprofit is working with a life-cycle analysis expert to build a software tool that uses secondary data, so brands can calculate emissions themselves.
 The tool, which will launch in early 2020, may be available free.
 For offices that don’t make products, the carbon offset nonprofit Carbonfund.org offers another simple tool to roughly calculate emissions.
 Natural Capital Partners, a company that offers carbon offsets, also has online calculators.
 That’s not to say that there isn’t value in more detailed analyses with primary data.
 “One of the things that’s so revealing about doing a high-quality emissions inventory for a small business is they get to look at their operations through a whole different lens,” says Mark LaCroix, executive vice president for the Americas at Natural Capital Partners, noting that companies often learn about emissions that they might not have considered otherwise—say, refrigerant leaks from air conditioners.

 2. Cut emissions